Updated: Jun 21

 Preheat oven to 450ºF and cover a baking sheet with parchment paper.

 Place the fillets in the middle of the pan.
-Add the asparagus, olives, garlic, and tomatoes around the fish.
+Add the asparagus, olives, garlic around the fish.

 Brush with olive oil and sprinkle with dill.
 Slice lemon and place one onto each fillet.
 Squeeze juice from the rest of the lemon onto the vegetables.